aarneranta/TDA357/tutorials/3-queries/index.rst

 .. note:: Solution to the first exercise.
 You can find a slightly different solution in :download:`the 2015 exam solution <../../exam/VT2015_soln.pdf>`.

+.. note:: Solution to the first exercise as solved in :download:`the exercise session of 2016/11/25 <Tutorial3_airTraffic_20161128.txt>`.

 Exercise 1
 ~~~~~~~~~~